Chukudubem/trench/README.md

 with Network Security background and a knack for seeking out "impossible" challenges (especially as it relates to the excitingly blossoming field of security Machine Learning and Privacy Engineering), I was naturally drawn to this problem.

-I trained multiple packet capture files (about 20GB) sourced from [Canadian Institute of Cybersecurity, UNB](https://www.unb.ca/cic/datasets/ids-2017.html)    to build my model.
+I trained multiple packet capture files (about 20GB) sourced from <a href="(https://www.unb.ca/cic/datasets/ids-2017.html">Canadian Institute of Cybersecurity, UNB</a> to build my model.
 </pre>

 ### Dependencies